sal-razzaq/elob_layout_css/README.md

 elob_layout_css
 ===============

-elob_layout, a Cascading Style Sheet (CSS), facilitates elastic layout of Web pages suitable for line of business Web applications that sometime display forms of "normal/fixed" width and at other times display reports that are very wide horizontally.
+elob_layout, a Cascading Style Sheet (CSS), facilitates elastic layout of Web pages suitable for line of business Web applications that sometime display forms of "normal/fixed" width but at other times display reports that are very wide (horizontally).

 Purpose
 ===============

-The purpose of this CSS to impart a layout that is ubiquitous in line of business (LOB) applications.
+The purpose of this CSS is to impart a layout that is ubiquitous in line of business (LOB) applications.
 Typically, a LOB application has:

-1) Application banner aligned to the top-side of a Web page that usually displays the title of the application as well as currently logged-in user name (B)
+1) Application banner aligned to the top-side of a Web page that usually displays the title of the application and currently logged-in user name (B)

 2) Navigation commands aligned to the left-side of a Web page (N)

-3) The rest of the Web page real estate (the right-side, C) is used to display content based on the navigation commands chosen.
+3) Dynamic content area.
+The rest of the Web page real estate (the right-side, C) is used to display content based on the navigation commands chosen.

 4) The footer (F) is present at the bottom of the page.